Free: Tons of Sobs: Video Review

 My introduction to the band was from The Free Story vinyl album, and I bet there’s many people out there that were introduced to this band the same way.
-When I bought this, I loved every track, but there’s something about the first track, I’m a Mover, where Paul Rogers’ voice sounds very different to how it would sound on future Free albums.
+When I bought The Free Story, I loved every track, but there was something about the first track, I’m a Mover, where Paul Rogers’ voice sounds very different to how he would sound on future Free albums.

 Free, back then were aged between16 and 17 when they made Tons of Sobs.
 They were a very young band.
 Although, from their lyrical content they were very mature for their ages and had obviously done a lot of living from the kind of songs that they were writing.

 I actually bought Tons of Sobs in 1976 on the same day that I bought Run with the Pack by Bad Company.
 I was just enthralled by it.

 It has such a mysterious cover, with a clown looking at Mickey Mouse in a coffin and a rabbit in a graveyard.
 On the inside cover, you have the band looking very mysterious.
 Paul Kossoff looks like he could rule the world!

 The first copy I bought on CD was in 2002 when all the Free albums were released with extra tracks.
 When they were put together you could choose to have either Paul Kossoff or Paul Rodgers on the CD spines.

 I felt these remasters were fine until the 2016 set of remasters were released.
 These came with no extra tracks at all so I was reluctant at first to see if they were any different.